home-assistant/home-assistant.io/source/hassio/haos_common_tasks.markdown

 ![directories](TBD image of directories.jpg)

 For OS X, connecting to the shares is a matter of using the Finder menu > Go > Connect to Server...
-You would then enter the ip address of your Home Assistant OS instance as `smb://your.ha.ip.address` and enter your credentials when prompted.
+You would then enter the IP address of your Home Assistant OS instance as `smb://your.ha.ip.address` and enter your credentials when prompted.

 ---